kasslent/clc-digital-skills/_lessons/module-5.1.md

 > * [Submit Sitemaps to Bing](https://www.bing.com/webmaster/help/how-to-submit-sitemaps-82a15bd4) - doing this [will also submit your sitemap to Yahoo's search engine](https://help.yahoo.com/kb/SLN2217.html?guccounter=1).
 > * [Build and submit a sitemap - Google](https://support.google.com/webmasters/answer/183668?hl=en)
+> If you are using a CMS like WordPress, you can use a plugin like [Yoast SEO Plugin](https://yoast.com/wordpress/plugins/seo/) to generate an XML sitemap for you.
+This plugin will constantly update the sitemap as new pages and blog posts are added to your site.

 </div>